hcorrada/networks-across-scales/jekyll-site/projects/project_1.md

 **Question 3 (10 pts)** Construct a table that shows for each k=3,4,5,6,7,8,9: (a) the number of distinct frequent words, and (b) the number of times each frequent word occurs in the genomic region.

-**Question 4 (5 pts)** Based on your result, write down a candidate DnaA sequence you would provide to a biologist to test.
-Explain why you chose this particular candidate sequence.
+**Question 4 (5 pts)** Based on your result, did you find a reasonable candidate DnaA sequence you would provide to a biologist to test.
+If so, write down the candidate sequence and explain why you chose this particular candidate sequence.
+If not, explain why not.

 ## How to submit ##